The legal test the local authority must apply

 - It may be necessary for EHC provision to be made in accordance with an EHCP

 This is a relatively low threshold.
 The question is not whether the child will definitely get an EHCP, but whether assessment may be necessary to work that out.
-If the LA has applied a higher bar — for example, requiring certainty that the child needs an EHCP — it has misapplied the law.
+Where a local authority appears to require certainty that an EHCP will be needed, parents may argue that is a higher bar than section 36 allows — the Tribunal then decides whether the refusal was lawful.

 Common grounds for appeal

-The Tribunal will consider whether the LA was right to refuse assessment.
+The Tribunal will consider whether the local authority was right to refuse assessment.
 Well-evidenced grounds include:

-- The LA applied the wrong legal threshold — requiring certainty rather than possibility
+- Parents argue the local authority applied a higher threshold — requiring certainty rather than possibility

-- The LA failed to properly consider all professional reports and parent evidence provided
+- The local authority failed to properly consider all professional reports and parent evidence provided

 - SEN support in school has not and cannot meet the child's needs adequately